-Long ago, the Irish Celts worried about “fairies” replacing their children with changelings.
-These changelings suffered from unexplained diseases.
-The most common of them was “having too much iron in the blood,” diagnosed when a child cringed away from an iron bar.
+Long ago, the Irish Celts worried about “fairies” replacing their children with changelings or fairy children who suffered from unexplained diseases.
+The most common disease was “having too much iron in the blood,” apparently diagnosed when a child cringed away from an iron bar.

 The story might be folklore, but the disease is real.
-Hereditary hemochromatosis is a disease that often affects people who are Northern European or of Viking-descent.
+Hereditary hemochromatosis is quite prevalent among people who are of Northern European or Viking descent.

-The leading cause of hereditary hemochromatosis are defective versions of a single gene, HFE.
-The HFE protein controls how much iron gets absorbed from food.
+The leading causes of hereditary hemochromatosis are defective versions of the HFE gene.
+This gene encodes the HFE protein, which controls the amount of iron absorbed from our food.

 People with defective HFE absorb three times more iron than normal.
 Since humans are unable to dispose of any extra iron, it accumulates in organs, causing organ damage or literally “rust” over time.

-One of the genetic changes that causes hemochromatosis likely occurred in a common ancestor or a ‘founder’ shared by Northern Europeans of Viking descent.
-This change was then passed onto the descendants of this affected person.
+One of the hemochromatosis-causing HFE changes likely occurred in a common ancestor, or a ‘founder’, shared by Northern Europeans of Viking descent.
+The affected person then passed on the DNA change to their descendants.

 This “founder affect” explains why 80-90% of people with hemochromatosis carry the exact same HFE genetic mutation.
 On the plus side, these genetic changes are useful for easily diagnosing the risk of hemochromatosis.

-Hemochromatosis finally received much-needed awareness in 2009 when a researcher working on the “Black Plague” bacteria died from the plague.
+Hemochromatosis received much-needed awareness in 2009 when a researcher studying the “Black Plague” bacteria mysteriously died.

-Malcolm Casadaban was working with a variant strain of the “Black Plague” bacteria that was thought to be harmless, since it needed iron to survive.
-But, Casadaban had undiagnosed hemochromatosis and his high iron levels made him vulnerable to even this weakened form of Yersinia pestis bacteria.
+Malcolm Casadaban was working with a variant strain of the Yersinia pestis bacteria, which had been engineered so it required iron to survive.
+But, Casadaban had undiagnosed hemochromatosis and his high iron levels made him vulnerable to even this weakened form of Yersinia pestis.

 Hemochromatosis is a silent killer, because it is regularly undiagnosed or diagnosed after the extensive organ damage has already occurred.
-If diagnosed early, hemochromatosis can be easily treated and managed through phlebotomy (removing blood at regular intervals) and dietary changes.
+If diagnosed early, it can be easily treated and managed through phlebotomies (removing blood at regular intervals) and dietary changes.